 The Tri-City Service District was provided notice of this annexation.
-The District did not respond to the notice.
-The District provides sewer collection to the Citys of West Linn, Oregon City and Gladstone.
-The property owner must initiate the Tri-City Service District annexation after annexation to the City.
-The City Commission should concur with Tri-City Service District's annexation of the subject property in the enacting ordinance.
+The District responded that it has adequate capacity to serve the annexation.
+The District provides sewer collection to the Cities of West Linn, Oregon City and Gladstone.
+The property owner must initiate the Tri-City Service District annexation after annexation to the City and has included an acknowledgement of this requirement in their petition.
+The City Commission should concur with Tri-City Service District's annexation of the subject property in the enacting ordinance upon voter approval of the annexation.